rohangladson16/a1-RohanGladson/README.md

 Assignment details
 ---

 This assignment requires that your website is both contained in a GitHub repository and hosted in Render.
-There are a few ways to do this:

-1. Fork this repo and clone it to your computer, make changes locally on your computer, push the repo onto GitHub, and then import your GitHub repo into Render.
-2. Fork this repo and then import it directly to Render, use the Render editor to make changes, and then export your repo from Render back to GitHub.
-3. Same as #1, but instead of importing from Github to Render you just upload the files (or copy/paste) them directly to Render.

 ### Clone to computer, push to Github, import to Render (recommended)